georapbox/rollup-library-starter-kit/README.md

 - `npm run test` - Runs the tests.
 - `npm run coverage` - Runs the tests and provides with test coverage information.
 - `npm run lint` - Lints the source code with ESlint.
-- `npm run prepublishOnly` - Runs before publishing the library to npm.
-Runs the tests and builds the library for production.

 ## Misc